 Decentralization is finding its way within the content streaming industry as well.

-As mainstream platforms face increasing costs for delivering high-quality content and continuous complaints regarding buffering, projects like the Theta Network employ the power of blockchain to revolutionize the deployment of content to the internet.
+As mainstream platforms face increasing costs for delivering high-quality content and continuous complaints regarding buffering, projects like Theta Network employ the power of blockchain to revolutionize the deployment of content to the internet.

 Furthermore, content creators get to earn more from streaming their productions in this environment, and content watchers also get to earn tokens for viewing.